pedrosbmartins/pedrosbmartins.github.io/_drafts/downtoearth.md

 > If the Sun was 1 km in diameter and positioned in central Amsterdam...

-...Earth's orbit would still basically be inside the Netherlands, while Mars would reach Belgium and Germany, Saturn would reach as far down as northern Italy, Uranus would reach Algeria and Greece, and Neptune would reach all the way to Libya and Egypt.
+...Earth's orbit would still be essentially inside the Netherlands, while Mars would reach Belgium and Germany, Saturn would reach as far down as northern Italy, Uranus would reach Algeria, Tunisia and Greece, and Neptune would reach all the way to Libya and Egypt.

 In this visualization, it's easy to see that the spacing between planets seem to follow some kind of power-law -- each planet seems to be roughly twice as far from the Sun as the previous one (something often referred to as [Titius–Bode law](https://en.wikipedia.org/wiki/Titius%E2%80%93Bode_law)), at least until Neptune.
 In this way, each planet's orbit seem to reach increasingly distant regions of the map.